malreynolds/malreynolds.github.io/_posts/2018-02-20-educational-codeforces-round-1.markdown

 categories: codeforces educational
 ---

 Welcome to the first post in a series of Educational Codeforces Round posts.
-I think these rounds are a great opportunity for people to get into competitive programming, but the lack of good editorials can make them a bit difficult to understand for complete beginners.
+I think these rounds are a great opportunity for people to get into competitive programming, but the lack of good editorials can make them a bit difficult towards understand for complete beginners.
 Hopefully this series will fill some of the gaps the reader (and myself) might have.

-The goal is to do one of these once in a while and to include as much detail and explanation as possible.
 I intend to write solutions both in Python and C++.
 With the C++ solution I'll always aim for efficiency, whereas with the Python solution the goal is the write the most succinct solution.
 I might also write out a couple of solutions if I feel like it could contribute to understanding the problem.

 On that note, onto the contest!
 I encourage you to practice the round yourself [here](http://codeforces.com/contest/598/), before looking at the solutions.